The Gypsy

 Now I know he was protecting his lies.

-And when he did answer — the moments I once treated as rare and precious — he laughed.
+And when he did answer, I treated those moments as rare and precious.

 He listened.